samdaphbynet/holbertonschool-printf/README.md

 ## Description

+This project contains a custom implementation of the `printf` function in C, named `_printf`.
+It allows printing formatted output to the console.

 ### FORMAT OF THE FORMAT STRING
 The format string is a character string that starts and ends in its initial shift state, if any.
 It consists of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion specifications, which result in fetching zero or more subsequent arguments.